khanr1/GitTutorial/ReadMe.md

 # Introduction

-This project is my notes about the basic commands of git hubs.
+This project regroupes my notes about the basic commands of git hubs.
 All the command line are made in a Linux environment and how to start a project.
 Some references for this notes are

 1. [openclassrooms](https://openclassrooms.com/courses/gerer-son-code-avec-git-et-github)
 2. [Try git: git tutorial](https://try.github.io/levels/1/challenges/1)